brien17/ProductionLineTrackerGUI/README.md

 ![Demonstration of program running](docs/ProductionLineTrackerGif.gif)

 ## Getting started
-To run this program you will need to have Java Runtime Environment installed.
-Available here: https://java.com<br>
+To run this program you will need to have the Java Runtime Environment installed.<br> Available here: https://java.com<br>
 Then simply download the zip of this repository and extract it.
-Run the file named "ProductionLineTrackerGUI.jar".
+Then run the file named "ProductionLineTrackerGUI.jar".
 The program should open up in a new window.

 ## Built with